MKT1002 : Introduction to Marketing

 Lectures convey the key principles of marketing strategy and give the opportunity for further discussion to take place.
 They provide the best format for introducing new theory, presenting case studies and stimulating, where appropriate, in-class discussion.

-The lectures will be a combination of the explanation of key principles and theory and illutrative case study examples drawn both from the essential text and other cast study sources.
+The lectures will be a combination of the explanation of key principles and theory and illustrative case study examples drawn both from the essential text and other cast study sources.

-Lectures are supported by online MCQ’s where students can practise and test their understanding of the lecture material.
+Lectures are supported by online MCQ’s where students can practice and test their understanding of the lecture material.

 The format of resits will be determined by the Board of Examiners